ISpillMyDrink/TEAM-Deploy/README.md

 * `assocID` - The index of the association file to be used.
 The default value is `1` for the first association file (alphabetically sorted) in the `Associationfiles\<Arch>` folder.
 * `packageID` - The index of the provisioning package to be used.
 The default value is `1` for the first provisioning package (alphabetically sorted) in the `Packages\<Arch>` folder.
 * `adkLocation` - The location of the ADK installation.
 The default value is `X:\ADK`.
 Will be ignored if not found.

+## 💵 Credits

+Thanks to SelfMan for some of the english translations.